Application model

 The SDKs are vanilla software libraries and therefore always executes in the same context as the end-user's code.

-The best way to make sense of it all it to look at some of the most common scenarios when:
+The best way to make sense of it all is to look at some of the most common scenarios when logging and visualizing data.

 Logging and visualizing data on native logging-and-visualizing-data-on-native